 Learn the guitar parts to Jethro Tull's "Locomotive Breath" as well as a guitar arrangement of the flute solo.

-Taught by Dennis Hodges in Rock Songs With Dennis Hodges seriesLength: 56:00Difficulty: 3.0 of 5
+Taught by Dennis Hodges in Rock and Country Songs With Dennis Hodges seriesLength: 56:00Difficulty: 3.0 of 5

 Dennis Hodges is known on JamPlay as a "Metal" guitar instructor but in this series he'll teach you classic songs from bands such as ZZ Top.